TEOTWAWKI. If you’re serious about prepping, you already know what this acronym means.

 Every family should have an emergency plan, and a key component should be answers to this most pertinent of questions.

 The plan can’t simply be “go to Dad’s.”
-That answer simply doesn’t fit all situations.
+That answer doesn’t fit all situations.

 Let’s Look At A Few Scenarios:

-How about a deadly pandemic – a biological disaster, such as a super-bug released from a secret military lab (aka a Stephen King scenario)?
+How about a deadly pandemic – a biological disaster like a super-bug released from a secret military lab (aka a Stephen King scenario)?

 Do you take your family out into this?
 Do you expose them to potentially lethal pathogens?